 • bouts of dry cough;

-With these signs, it is necessary to get the help of pediatricians as soon as possible.
+With these signs, it is necessary to get help from pediatricians as soon as possible.

 How to determine bronchiolitis in a child: diagnostic methods

-In order to start treatment, it is necessary to make a correct diagnosis.
-In the case of bronchiolitis, an x-ray will not help, since this disease does not impose changes on the lungs and this method is not effective.
+In order to begin treatment, it is necessary to make a correct diagnosis.
+In the case of bronchiolitis, an x-ray will not help, since this disease does not affect the lungs and this method is not effective.
 To make an accurate diagnosis, it is necessary to rely on the main symptoms, and a number of studies are carried out to confirm the presumptive diagnosis.

 Diagnostic methods for determining bronchiolitis